Thailand Digital Arrival Card (TDAC): Everything You Need to Know

 The TDAC should make immigration faster and smoother.

-In this article, we’re going to show you everything you need to know about the new Thailand Digital Arrival Card, including what to do, how to file it, and what to expect.
+In this article, we’re going to show you everything you need to know about the Thailand Digital Arrival Card, including what to do, how to file it, and what to expect.

-Disclaimer: Information in this guide is based on official sources and updates available as of April 2025.
+Disclaimer: Information in this guide is based on official sources and updates available as of May 2026.
 We’ll keep updating this article as more details become available or if the process changes after the rollout.

 Key Takeaways